MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/troubleshooting-and-known-issues-in-rosettanet.md

 ms.author: "mandia"
 ---

-# Troubleshooting and known issues
+# Troubleshooting and known issues in BizTalk Accelerator for RosettaNet (BTARN)
 This section is made up of troubleshooting issues, resolutions, and known issues in Microsoft® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)].

 ## In This Section